-Hunting with dogs and bait: Bait or hounds are not allowed for bear hunting.
-It is also unlawful to hunt over supplemental feed barrels (RCW 77.15.245).
+Hunting with dogs and bait: Bait or hounds are not allowed for bear hunting (RCW 77.15.245).

-Access: Hunters interested in hunting western Washington damage hunts should contact the appropriate WDFW Regional Office before submitting an application to find out what areas are open.
+Access: Hunters interested in hunting areas that are predominately private land in western Washington should contact the appropriate WDFW Regional Office before submitting an application to find out what areas are open.